Polkas/pacs/README.md

 Thus we could assess which packages require versions update.

 Default validation of the library with the `pacs::lib_validate` function.
-The `field` argument is equal to `c("Depends", "Imports", "LinkingTo")` on default as these are the dependencies installed when `install.packages` is used.
+The `field` argument is equal to `c("Depends", "Imports", "LinkingTo")` by default as these are the dependencies installed when the `install.packages` function is used.

 ```r
 pacs::lib_validate()